cryptomator/docs/source/desktop/volume-type.rst

 The choices in the drop down menu depend on your OS and if certain libraries (e.g., macFUSE) are installed.
 Some volume types allow specifying custom mount options.
-If supported, these options are specifed for each vault individually in the |VaultOptions|_ , mounting tab.
+If supported, these options are specifed for each vault individually in the :ref:`desktop/vault-management/vault-options` , mounting tab.

 .. _desktop/volume-type/webdav: